tuanlv1206/kyklo/README.md

 # README

-I use nokogiri gem to parse html to manipulte data from website
+* Using nokogiri gem to parse html to manipulte data from website

+* Using Rspec to write test